Table of Contents

 Yes, you can find them at Lukla and Namche Bazaar.
 But you might have to bring Cash along to exchange the currency.
 Sometimes, they might be closed.
 So, it is best to exchange your money in Kathmandu.

 You can go for the EBC trek with your kids, but they should be physically and mentally fit.
-Besides, they should be able to walk for 5-7 hours per day with you.
+Besides, they should be able to walk with you for 5-7 hours daily.
 However, we do not advise bringing small kids below ten years old.